rist-ro/rl-introduction-notes/sutton_rl.md

 #### The deadly triad

-The cause of instability and divergence in RL is not a single factor, but a combination of **function approximation**, **bootstrapping** and **off-policy training**.
+The cause of instability and divergence in RL is not a single factor, but a combination of **function approximation**, **bootstrapping**, and **off-policy training**.
 These, as shown in the previous section, lead to divergence.
-We look at pros of each of the causes individually.
+We look at the pros of each of the causes individually.

-* **Function approximation**, for example is the only way to deal with arbitrarily large MDPs and states.
+* **Function approximation**, for example, is the only way to deal with arbitrarily large MDPs and states.
 This was not possible with tabular methods, and, thus, we can not give it up.

 * **Bootstrapping** is not necessarily required, as we could use non-TD learning such as MC methods.
-However, MC has large memory requirements, and **more often than not TD learns much faster than MC** on task where states repeat (most tasks).
+However, MC has large memory requirements, and **more often than not TD learns much faster than MC** on tasks where states repeat (most tasks).
 To make TD more like MC, the stochasticity of updates can be diminished by using n-step TD, but sometimes it leads to decreased performance.
 Overall bootstrapping is greatly beneficial.

 * **Off-policy learning** may seem the least indispensable one as good on-policy methods such as Sarsa do exist.
 However, off-policy learning **encourages exploration** more and **has strong behavioral motivations** as it allows parallel learning of multiple target policies using only one behavior one.